Published on: 02/17/2022

 What is a Stick Clip?

 There are multiple ways to make a stip clip.
 When you set out to buy a stick clip, you’ll likely notice that the clips and poles are sold separately.
 This is because the clip is the more specialized piece of gear.
-Many of the poles you can buy to use with stick clips are essentially the same as your standard painter’s pole.
+Many of the poles you can buy with stick clips are essentially the same as your standard painter’s pole.

 Your average stick clip has a screw hole to attach it to the extension pole.
 The other end of the clip is, well, the clip.
 You generally use a stick clip by looping your quickdraw through the clip.
 Some models use a stiffer clip; in this case, you generally thread your rope through the clip.
 Either way, you should position the top carabiner of your quickdraw at the end of the clip.